openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hpe-3par-driver.rst

 * ``hpe3par:flash_cache`` - The flash-cache policy, which can be turned on and off by setting the value to ``true`` or ``false``.

-LDAP authentication is supported if the 3PAR is configured to do so.
+LDAP and AD authentication is now supported in the HPE 3PAR driver.

+The 3PAR back end must be properly configured for LDAP and AD authentication prior to configuring the volume driver.
+For details on setting up LDAP with 3PAR, see the 3PAR user guide.

+Once configured, ``hpe3par_username`` and ``hpe3par_password`` parameters in ``cinder.conf`` can be used with LDAP and AD credentials.

 Enable the HPE 3PAR Fibre Channel and iSCSI drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~